 The odata.matchesPattern client-side function takes two string expressions as arguments and returns a Boolean value.
+It is the counterpart of the identically named URL function [OData-URL, section 5.1.1.7.1].

 The function returns true if the second expression evaluates to an [ECMAScript] (JavaScript) regular expression and the result of the first argument expression matches that regular expression, using syntax and semantics of [ECMAScript] regular expressions.